 *Corresponding author: Sophie Hage (sophie.hage@univ-brest.fr)

-River-fed fjords incised by turbidity current systems can have a contemporary terrestrial organic carbon burial efficiency of 60 ± 10 %.
+Bute Inlet, a river-fed fjord incised by turbidity currents, has a contemporary terrestrial organic carbon burial efficiency of 62 ± 10 %.

-Sandy surificial (2 m) deposits comprise 63 ± 14 % of the total terrestrial organic carbon burial budget in Bute Inlet, but only cover 17 % of the seafloor area.
+Sandy surficial deposits are responsible for 63 ± 14 % of the total terrestrial organic carbon burial budget in Bute Inlet, but only cover 17 % of the seafloor area.

 Global estimates based only on the muddy parts of fjords may significantly underestimate organic carbon burial rates by a factor > 3.